nimj34/nimj34/README.md

 # Hi, I'm Nikita👋

 Welcome to my Github!
-I'm passionate about research, data analysis, and contributing to various fields in the social sciences, and in particular the mental health field!
+I'm passionate about research, data analysis, and contributing to various fields in the social sciences!

 ### 💫 About Me:
 👩🏻‍🎓 Studying Data Analytics and Computational Social Sciences at University of Massachusetts Amerst